 Electric Teeth is an independent organisation with a mission to simplify dental health.

 Our team is a mixture of consumers and dental professionals.

 We strive to create honest, informative content, telling you the facts, good or bad.

 We are not sponsored by big brands or healthcare companies.
 Our site is funded by affiliate revenue and ads, but we only recommend products that we have tested and truly believe to be worth your money.

 Why not watch this short video to find out all about us?

 And now for a bit more detail….

-As a result it is also the most expensive, but you often get what you pay for.
+As a result, it is also one of the most expensive.

 An excellent brush, it is not faultless, but the strong cleaning performance, battery life and variety of colour options set this brush up to stand out from the competition.